kuflash/react-router-sitemap/api.md

 ## filterPaths

-Filters path on the specified rules.
+Filter paths using the specified rules.

 **Parameters**